Lick Observatory: Early history

 Lick additionally negotiated that Santa Clara County construct a "first-class road" to the summit, completed in 1876.
-Lick chose John Wright, of San Francisco's Wright & Sanders firm of architects, to design both the Observatory and the Astronomer's House.
+Lick chose John Wright of San Francisco's Wright & Sanders firm of architects to design both the Observatory and the Astronomer's House.
 All of the construction materials had to be brought to the site by horse and mule-drawn wagons, which could not negotiate a steep grade.
 To keep the grade below 6.5%, the road had to take a very winding and sinuous path, which the modern-day road (California State Route 130) still follows.
 The road from Smith Creek to the summit makes 367 complete turns, in a distance of seven miles.
 The road is closed when there is snow.

 The first telescope installed at the observatory was a 12 in refractor made by Alvan Clark.
-Astronomer E. E. Barnard used the telescope to make "exquisite photographs of comets and nebulae", according to D. J. Warner of Warner & Swasey Company.
+Astronomer Edward Emerson Barnard used the telescope to make "exquisite photographs of comets and nebulae", according to D. J. Warner of Warner & Swasey Company.